Information Bulletins & Guidelines

 4. Establish Forms, such as the Complaint Form, Question or Concern form, or the Reportable Injury & Serious Harm reporting form.

-Under section 156 of the Police Act, the Police Complaint Commissioner may issue guidelines with respect to the following areas:
+Under sections 156 and 177(4) of the Police Act, the Police Complaint Commissioner may issue guidelines with respect to the following areas:

 1. Resolution of Complaints by Mediation or other informal means.